vishaljangid9413/it-services/README.md

     python manage.py runserver
     ```

+6. Create a Superuser Account to access admin panel:
+    ```bash
+    python manage.py createsuperuser
+    ```

-6. Access the application in your web browser at [http://localhost:8000](http://localhost:8000).
+7. Access the application in your web browser at [http://localhost:8000](http://localhost:8000).

 ## Dependencies